TypeScript Getters and Setters

 • A setter method updates the property’s value.
 A setter is also known as a mutator.

-A getter method starts with the keyword get and a setter method starts with the keyword set.
+A getter method starts with the keyword get and a setter method begins with the keyword set.

 class Person {